victorbecerragit/action-docker/README.md

 ## Learning Context

-These components are based on exercises from "Programming with Kubernetes" (educative.io) and demonstrate webhook implementations for Kubernetes API server authentication and authorization flows.
+Original components were based on exercises from "Programming with Kubernetes" (educative.io) and demonstrate webhook implementations for Kubernetes API server authentication and authorization flows, extended for additional OSS tools that I worked with/or experimented.